10NUT69/iamasina/docs/codex-handoff.md

 - 2026-06-03: Hid browser-native clear controls on combobox search inputs so only the custom `ia-combobox__clear` button is shown.
 - 2026-06-03: Removed mobile sticky listing action-bar text truncation by replacing `truncate` labels and disabling ellipsis inside `#listing-actions-bar`.
 - 2026-06-03: Adjusted the mobile listing filters panel offset to use the actual rendered bottom edge of `#main-nav`, so the opened filters panel starts immediately after the visible header even when the mobile header is partially hidden.
-- 2026-06-03: Updated the shared combobox component to generate visible search input ids as `{id}_search`, keeping the real submitted value only on the hidden input.
+- 2026-06-03: Updated the shared combobox component to generate visible search input ids from field names, e.g. `tractiune_search`, keeping the real submitted value only on the hidden input.
+- 2026-06-03: Added a combobox autofill guard: visible searchable inputs render as readonly initially and JS releases readonly shortly after real focus/click, preventing Chrome password manager from attaching to fields like Tracțiune.

 ## Verification